rgoeken/LongwoodGardensScraping/README.md

 # LongwoodGardensScraping
-Find classes the moment they come out and send an email
+Find classes that are bonsai or mushroom related the moment they come out and send an email